Our most popular variety. Luxuriant purple petals with a brush of gold on the falls. A great multiplier.

-Exotic and hardy plants perfect for late spring colour.
-Dutch Iris are one of the tallest spring bulbs available making them ideal for planting at the back of beds and borders.
+Dutch Iris are exotic and hardy plants perfect for late spring colour.
+As one of the tallest spring bulbs available they are ideal for planting in the middle or at the back of beds and borders.
 They look best when planted in groups or ribbons as, like most spring bulbs they look a bit lonely on their own.

 The foliage of Dutch Iris is mid green, narrow, and upright.
 It is the perfect complement to the blooms and easy to weave into almost any garden scheme.
 You can even grow them in large containers or pots (just don’t forget to water).

 Cool to Sub-Tropical